PerrchicK/OnGestureSwift/README.md

 # OnGestureSwift [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+(use it and modify it freely, just don't forget to thank me)

 This project supplies Swift extensions that will allow developers to use an ```onGesture``` method, such as: ```onClick```, ```onLongPress```, ```onSwipe```, ```onPan``` or **even** ```onDrag``` that wil allow dragging of the view.

 It's very similar to the Android SDK's ```setOnClickListener(...)``` method.